-Adjustment to require records be kept for 5 years, consistent with Dept. of Revenue recordkeeping requirements.
+- Adjustment to require records be kept for 5 years, consistent with Dept. of Revenue recordkeeping requirements. - Technical change made to title of WAC section.

 Amendatory section.
 WAC 314-55-089 Tax and reporting requirements for marijuana licensees.

 - Change to provide that monthly reporting requirements for purchases and sales by producers and processors is accomplished by keeping data completely up to date in the state traceability system. - Edits to clarify that inventory reductions that are not adequately documented will be deemed to be sales and will be assessed the excise tax. - Additional language to clarify that excise tax collected in error must either be returned to the customer(s) or remitted to the WSLCB if returning to the customer(s) is not possible. - If a licensee uses a money transmitter service, the licensee must remit payments in US dollars.